Joint State and Sparse Input Estimation in Linear Dynamical Systems: Bayesian Robust Kalman Smoothing

 \subsubsection{Complexity Comparisons}

 All four algorithms, $\ell_1$-regularized RKS, reweighed $\ell_2$-regularized RKS, SBL-RKS, and VB-RKS are iterative.
 Each iteration of all the algorithms has time complexity $\mathcal{O}(K(n^3+m^3+p^3))$ for the versions with and without the joint sparsity assumption.
 The computational complexity of regularized RKS is dominated by the matrix inversion in the RKS algorithm (Steps 5 and 12 of \Cref{alg:RobustKalman}) used by both regularized RKS algorithms.
 Similarly, the complexity of SBL-RKS is dominated by the matrix inversions in Steps 8 and 13 of \Cref{alg:SBL_RKS}.
 Since the sparsity-driven algorithms consider low-dimensional measurements where $m\geq p$, the time complexity reduces to $\mathcal{O}(K(n^3+m^3))$.
+For comparison, we consider the state-of-the-art $\ell_1$ minimization-based algorithm, referred to as basis pursuit (BP)-RKS (group BP-RKS for the joint support case).
+We have derived BP-RKS and group BP-RKS by extending the algorithm in~\cite{sefati2015linear} to handle noise and joint support recovery.
+BP-RKS is a non-iterative algorithm whose complexity scales as $\mathcal{O}(K^{\frac{7}{2}}m^{\frac{3}{2}}p^2+K(n^3+p^3))$ due to the convex programming optimization using the interior point method.
+So, our algorithms have low complexity order when the number of iterations is small.

 Further, we have observed from our simulation results that the other algorithms require a larger number of iterations and a longer time to converge than SBL-RKS (see \Cref{table:runtime}).
 In particular, VB-RKS takes a longer run time owing to the large number of iterations required for convergence, although the asymptotic per iteration complexity of VB-RKS is the same as others.
 Also, unlike the standard sparse recovery problems in the compressed sensing literature where the SBL-based approach is typically slower than regularization-based methods, SBL-RKS is surprisingly faster than the regularized RKS algorithms.
 In our case, SBL-RKS relies on the conventional Kalman filtering and smoothing algorithms (Steps 5 to 18 of \Cref{alg:SBL_RKS}) due to the underlying Gaussian assumption.
 On the contrary, the regularized RKS uses the RKS algorithm (\Cref{alg:RobustKalman}), which has more matrix inversions and multiplications compared to the conventional Kalman filtering and smoothing.
 Hence, although the asymptotic computational complexity is the same for all the algorithms, SBL-RKS is more computationally efficient than the regularized RKS in practice.